WenXinDong2018/Chinese-Folk-Song-Lyrics-Generator-usingLSTM/README.md

 嗨 嗨

-which doesn't really make too much sense but might help one get inspiration when writing lyrics.
+which doesn't really make complete sense but might help one get inspiration when writing lyrics.